dineshkummarc/phpmyBirthday1/README.md

 Birthday Management Application For Department of Industrial Management University of Kelaniya Sri Lanka

 ## Run The Application
+1. Create Database named bdaydb

-1. Import bdaydb.sql file to mysql
+2. Import bdaydb.sql file to mysql bdaydb database using phpmyadmin
-2. Change mysql username and password in config.php
+3. Change mysql username and password in config.php
-3. Run under localhost ( used LAMP with phpmyadmin)
+4. Run under localhost ( used LAMP with phpmyadmin)

 ## Functions